TaylorFinklea/portfolio/content/projects/project/008-ai-automation-agents.md

 Designing agents that seamlessly collaborate with human operators, knowing when to escalate issues and how to incorporate human feedback.

 ## Business Impact
 The results speak for themselves.
-Our AI agents have delivered measurable business value:
+AI agents have delivered measurable business value:

 - **Productivity Gains**: Automating tasks that previously required hours of manual work
 - **Accuracy Improvements**: Reducing human error in repetitive processes